American History X-cellent: Plot

-Mr. Burns throws an elaborate Fourth of July party for himself, forcing his employees to wait on him and perform a Broadway-style musical number without pay.
-When Homer, Lenny and Carl become frustrated, they break into Burns' wine cellar and become completely drunk.
-Burns discovers this and calls the police, but the police soon notice that Burns' mansion contains stolen artwork including The Concert by Vermeer.
-He is arrested and paraded through the streets of Springfield inside a bamboo cage, where he is jeered by the townspeople on his way to prison.
-He leaves a reluctant Waylon Smithers in charge.
+Mr. Burns throws a Fourth of July party for himself, forcing his employees to wait on him and perform a musical number without pay.
+Afterwards, Homer, Lenny and Carl break into Burns' wine cellar as payback and become drunk.
+Burns discovers this and calls the police, who notice that Burns' mansion contains stolen artwork.
+He is arrested and paraded through the streets inside a bamboo cage where he is jeered by the townspeople on his way to prison.
+He leaves a reluctant Smithers in charge.

-In prison, Burns is placed in a cell with another white-collar criminal, but then demands to be moved when he discovers his cellmate was educated at Dartmouth College and the University of Virginia.
-Burns soon finds himself in the company of a tough-looking felon (voiced by Kevin Michael Richardson), a born-again Christian who convinces Burns to find religion.
-The man became a born-again Christian when an inmate gave the man the book Helter Skelter with its subject Charles Manson on the cover; since the man was illiterate he misidentified the picture as Christ.
-He then "sucks" the evil, represented by green slime, out of Burns.
-The prison, first seen by Burns as a hell hole, now becomes a heaven hole: he joins the prison choir and a Beatles tribute band called "Stab Four" and reads the Holy Bible many times in the prison laundry while Sideshow Bob is being washed.

-Meanwhile, Smithers assumes management at the nuclear plant and attempts to show the plant employees that he is nothing like Burns by being kind and accommodating.
-But when he joins Homer, Lenny and Carl for beer at Moe's, he overhears the three friends making fun of him.
-Smithers realizes why Burns scorns humanity and his behavior quickly deteriorates into that of a tyrant, to the point of releasing wolverines instead of Burns' hounds.
+Burns is placed in a cell with another white-collar criminal but demands to be moved when he discovers his cellmate was educated at Dartmouth College and the University of Virginia.
+Burns is claimed by another prisoner.
+Smithers assumes management at the nuclear plant and attempts to show the plant employees that he is nothing like Burns by being kind and accommodating.
+But when he joins Homer, Lenny and Carl for beer at Moe's, he overhears them making fun of him.
+Smithers realizes why Burns scorns humanity, and his behavior quickly deteriorates into that of a tyrant.